 You need to define what success looks like.
 Choose actionable metrics that align with your learning goals, not vanity metrics like raw page views.
 Good KPIs for an MVP might include:

 The data and feedback you collect will fuel the next cycle of the Build Measure Learn loop.
 Analyze what’s working and what isn’t.
 Talk to your users to understand the “why” behind the data.
+This validated learning will inform your product roadmap, helping you decide which features to build next, which to improve, and which to scrap entirely.
+This is the essence of agile, iterative MVP development.

 Even with a minimal approach, MVP development involves costs and risks that need to be managed carefully.